-- Learn why you may be suffering from terrible joint pain and how certain exercises may provide some relief.
+- Learn why you may be suffering from terrible joint pain as well as how certain exercises may provide some relief.

 - We look at how easy it is to put on weight after hysterectomy and how I managed to lose this with intermittent fasting.

 - Discover why some women have problems with recurring yeast infections and how to stop this once and for all.

 - This article helps you understand how menopause after hysterectomy is different and how beneficial HRT can be.

-- Learn when you can resume sexual activities and how vaginal dryness after hysterectomy can affect your sex life.
+- Learn when you can resume sexual activities and how vaginal dryness and loss of sex drive can affect your sexual wellbeing.

 We have also sections dedicated to the following topics